Skip to main content

 Frequently Asked Questions

-How many units of CC you need to complete depends on the effective date of your current license.
+The number of CC hours that you need depends on the effective date of your current license.
 This date is printed on your license, or you can look up your record via the license lookup tool.
-Then, just determine where your effective date falls in the table below to determine how many units you will need to complete.
+Then, just determine where your effective date falls in the table below to determine how many hours you will need to complete.

 Effective DateTotal CC Units Required